The Bijvoet Centre for Biomolecular Research at Utrecht University studies the relation between the structure and function of biomolecules.

-The Bijvoet Center currently offers access to native protein mass spectrometry, which allows determination of protein mass, complex stoichiometry, and, in combination with ion mobility separation, overall characterization of the structure of protein complexes, to both liquid- and solid-phase NMR (primarily through iNEXT) to ennable structure determination of biomolecules and/or the characterization of their macromolecular complexes.
+The Bijvoet Centre currently offers access to native protein mass spectrometry, which allows determination of protein mass, complex stoichiometry, and, in combination with ion mobility separation, overall characterization of the structure of protein complexes, to both solution- and solid-phase NMR to enable structure determination of biomolecules and/or the characterization of their macromolecular complexes.

-In Instruct, access is also especially offered to integrated projects, using multiple technologies, either at the Bijvoet Center, or in collaboration with on of the other Instruct Centres.
+In Instruct, access is also especially offered to integrated projects, using multiple technologies, either at the Bijvoet Centre, or in collaboration with on of the other Instruct Centres.

 Important: to ensure a smooth application process, we strongly recommend any users to contact us before submitting an application.

 The Bijvoet Centre is currently available for remote access, as well as physical visits by scientists from EU countries, Schengen countries, UK, and select other countries but availability can be limited.
 Please check possibilities with a Centre representative.
 Receiving international visitors from other countries is currently not possible due to COVID-19 restrictions.
 For information on the availability of specific technologies, view the Technology Availability List or contact firstname.lastname@example.org.
 Please check here regularly for updates.

 The Bijvoet Centre is located at Utrecht Science Park "De Uithof" in Utrecht, the Netherlands.
 Please see the Bijvoet Centre website for detailed contact information.

 The Bijvoet Centre houses solid state 950, 800, 700, 500 and 400 MHz NMR equipment for the characterisation of biomolecules, their structure determination and dynamical and functional studies.
 All of the NMR instruments are state-of-the-art digital Bruker NMR spectrometers.